jinjagit/blogger/README.md

 Taken from [here](https://stackoverflow.com/questions/3137393/rails-add-a-line-break-into-a-text-area).

+Note: My 'Ability to add links in article body text' feature (see below) breaks this functionality somewhat, though it also provides an alternative method to insert newlines.

 ### Limited control of button attributes:

-I probably should have created my own buttons (for example, for the links on the sidebar) using JavaScript, but instead decided to try to do this using only Ruby in the layout file(s).
+I probably should have created my own buttons (for example, for the links on the sidebar) using CSS and/or JavaScript, but instead decided to try to do this using only Ruby in the layout file(s).
 I found that if I just stuck to the default style (delivered by the screen.css.scss file), then I could get quite a good result that included a nice hover background color change.
 As soon as I changed the button background color (actually a gradient background-image), however, I lost this hover effect.
-I tried introducing special classes and many other methods, but I think that without understanding the screen.css.scss file better (which isn't really my focus for this project), I cannot do better.
+I tried introducing special classes and many other methods, but I think that without understanding the screen.css.scss file better, or completely rewriting it, (which isn't really my focus for this project), I cannot do better.
 Also, since it looks OK to me, I am not too worried.

 ### Add ability for admin to delete any comment: